Colibri-code/monkeycloud/README.md

 Install node: https://nodejs.org/en/download/

+Setup a database with the name you desire either through a shell or in mysql workbench.

 inside of /config/datastores.js change url to your current settings.

 After this is done run npm install, and then run npm run start.